mubashirzamir/docker-compose-laravel/README.md

 # TODOS

+- Add instruction to change permissions for exec files or make them executable by default.
 - Change all docker-compose commands to docker compose to reduce dependencies
 - Fix `COMPOSE_COMPOSER_VERSION` behavior
 - Resolve issues with Vite and hot module reloading